Are you using the proper amount of product?

 Too much: Over-using serums can cause them to not absorb quickly which can possibly lead to pilling.
 Too much of concentrated active ingredients can also cause added irritation in some skin types.

 Eye Cream → Rice-Sized

 Too little: You’re looking at a long time to see results and less hydration for this delicate area.

 Too much: This can possibly clog pores or cause eye irritation.

-Retinoid → 1 inch for retinol/retinaldehyde + pea-sized for most prescription-strength (consult with prescribing physician)
+Retinoid → 1 inch for retinol/retinaldehyde + pea-sized for most prescription-strength amounts (consult with prescribing physician)

 Too little: Absolutely any amount helps, but results can take a while if you’re using less than directed.

 Too much: Over-application can lead to a whole lot of dryness, redness, peeling/flaking, and other irritation.